Head of Department: Mr Silva

 Programme of study

-In PE at Finch Woods Academy we will introduce you to six key sports including: Basketball, Badminton, Football, Health Related Exercise, Tennis and Striking and Fielding.
-Over the five years we will not only look to develop your basic skills to perform and compete with your peers in each of these sports, but also develop your overall understanding and knowledge of the rules and regulations applied to each sport.
-Allowing you to develop the confidence to officiate, lead and coach each sport.
+We introduce pupils to six key sports including: Basketball, Badminton, Football, Health Related Exercise, Tennis and Striking and Fielding.
+Over the five years we will not only look to develop pupils' basic skills to perform and compete with their peers in each of these sports, but also develop their overall understanding and knowledge of the rules and regulations applied to each sport.
+This helps pupils to develop the confidence to officiate, lead and coach each sport.
 Our intent for each year is shown below:

 Year 7: By the end of year 7, pupils will have been introduced to a range of different sporting activities.
 They will have an understanding of basic game play, the rules and the key skills required to engage in selected sports.
 They will be able to perform the skills learnt in a competitive environment.
 In competition they will be able to work both as individuals and as a team.